MightyJoeW/getScriptOrDieTryin/content/blog/Preparing-For-a-FrontEnd-Developer-Interview/index.md

 Jot questions throughout the process so that you don’t forget anything when the time comes to <strong>ask questions</strong>.
 This is your last shot to gain insight as well as leave a lasting impression.
 And of course, be courteous and express your gratitude and appreciation for their time.

 ###Preparation Resources for Technical Interviews
-* <a href="https://github.com/h5bp/Front-end-Developer-Interview-Questions" target="_blank" rel="noopener">Front-end Job Interview Questions</a>
+* <a href="https://github.com/h5bp/Front-end-Developer-Interview-Questions" target="_blank" rel="noopener noreferrer">Front-end Job Interview Questions</a>
-* <a href="https://github.com/sudheerj/reactjs-interview-questions" target="_blank" rel="noopener">React Interview Questions</a>
+* <a href="https://github.com/sudheerj/reactjs-interview-questions" target="_blank" rel="noopener noreferrer">React Interview Questions</a>
-* <a href="https://www.codewars.com" target="_blank" rel="noopener">Codewars</a>
+* <a href="https://www.codewars.com" target="_blank" rel="noopener noreferrer">Codewars</a>

 ###Application Resources
 Be sure to subscribe to job alerts so you're notified when new jobs appear that fit what you're looking for.

-* <a href="https://docs.google.com/spreadsheets/d/1GvXaYXM7O8dCRUWqTBqyVDlboZDwy6RnLPpCLnWez0M/edit#gid=1946609602" target="_blank" rel="noopener">My Personal Job Hunt Worksheet</a> - Feel free to use any of the tabs you find helpful to keep track of your progress.
+* <a href="https://docs.google.com/spreadsheets/d/1GvXaYXM7O8dCRUWqTBqyVDlboZDwy6RnLPpCLnWez0M/edit#gid=1946609602" target="_blank" rel="noopener noreferrer">My Personal Job Hunt Worksheet</a> - Feel free to use any of the tabs you find helpful to keep track of your progress.
 To edit, click File then select Make a Copy.
 * [LinkedIn Jobs](https://www.linkedin.com/jobs/)
-* <a href="https://www.linkedin.com/mynetwork/" target="_blank" rel="noopener">LinkedIn Network</a> - Connect with people at companies you’re applying to and ask questions.
+* <a href="https://www.linkedin.com/mynetwork/" target="_blank" rel="noopener noreferrer">LinkedIn Network</a> - Connect with people at companies you’re applying to and ask questions.
 * Company Career pages (usually found in footer at bottom of homepage)
-* <a href="https://www.indeed.com/" target="_blank" rel="noopener">Indeed</a>
+* <a href="https://www.indeed.com/" target="_blank" rel="noopener noreferrer">Indeed</a>
-* <a href="https://www.ziprecruiter.com/" target="_blank" rel="noopener">Zip Recruiter</a>
+* <a href="https://www.ziprecruiter.com/" target="_blank" rel="noopener noreferrer">Zip Recruiter</a>
-* <a href="https://www.glassdoor.com/Job/Home/recentActivity.htm" target="_blank" rel="noopener">Glassdoor Jobs</a>
+* <a href="https://www.glassdoor.com/Job/Home/recentActivity.htm" target="_blank" rel="noopener noreferrer">Glassdoor Jobs</a>
-* Reddit - Use with caution as there are a lot of ways to get distracted on Reddit, but there are quality job forums such as the <a href="https://www.reddit.com/r/reactjs/comments/gudtmn/whos_hiring_june_2020/" target="_blank" rel="noopener">React Who's Hiring</a> or the <a href="https://www.reddit.com/r/webdev/comments/gd0ag1/monthly_getting_started_web_dev_career_thread/" target="_blank" rel="noopener">Web Dev Career</a> threads.
+* Reddit - Use with caution as there are a lot of ways to get distracted on Reddit, but there are quality job forums such as the <a href="https://www.reddit.com/r/reactjs/comments/gudtmn/whos_hiring_june_2020/" target="_blank" rel="noopener noreferrer">React Who's Hiring</a> or the <a href="https://www.reddit.com/r/webdev/comments/gd0ag1/monthly_getting_started_web_dev_career_thread/" target="_blank" rel="noopener noreferrer">Web Dev Career</a> threads.
 They also occasionally post “Who’s Available” threads for job seekers to post their info and/or receive portfolio feedback.

 Take advantage of these tools to research and apply to jobs, but remember that you will significantly improve your chances if you <em><strong>develop real relationships with people</strong></em> at different companies.